metablaster/WindowsFirewallRuleset/README.md

 - You might want to have git to check out for updates, to easily switch between branches or to contribute code.
-- VS Code is preferred and recommended editor to navigate project and edit scripts for your needs or for contribution, any other editor is of course your choice.
+- VS Code is preferred and recommended editor to navigate project and edit scripts for your needs or for contribution.
 - If you get VSCode, you'll also need powershell extension for code navigation and PowerShell specific features.

-## I don't have Windows 10 x64 or Windows Server x64
+## I don't meet requirements

 At the moment this project is tested and designed for most recent Windows Desktop/Servers and that is known to work, making use of it on older systems requires additional work.